H. D. Revanna: Political career

-He won the Holenarasipur Karnataka Legislative Assembly seat in 1994.
-He again contested unsuccessfully in 1999, he was elected again in the 2004 General Elections for the Karnataka Legislative Assembly from the same constituency.
-This time he became Minister for PWD (Public Works Department) and Energy Department in Dharam Singh and H. D. Kumaraswamy Government.
+He won the Holenarasipur Assembly constituency in 1994.
+He again contested unsuccessfully in 1999, which he won back again in the 2004 and continuously did so till now.
+This time he became Minister for PWD (Public Works Department) and Energy Department in Dharam Singh and H. D. Kumaraswamy ministries.
 H. D. Revanna was also the president of Karnataka Milk Federation (KMF) for 9 years.
-In 2018 Karnataka assembly elections, H. D. Revanna took 92,713 votes from Holenarasipur.
+In 2023 Karnataka Legislative Assembly elections, H. D. Revanna won by receiving 88,103 votes from Holenarasipur.